pchuck/etf-leverage-comparator/leveraged_etf_analysis.md

 returns since the inception of DDM.
-As expected, the functions are 'wider' and 'shorter' (because of the application of leverage to magnify returns) than the index and have more skew (because of the compounding effects and its compounding effects).
+As expected, the functions are 'wider' and 'shorter' (because of the application of leverage to magnify returns) than the index and have more skew (because of the compounding effects of leverage).

 Notice the very subtle difference between the shape of the DDM and simulated leverage curves.
+Again, very small differences in the periodic returns compound into signficant differences over longer periods.

 #### Relative Risk vs. Return (Trailing 36-Month Returns)